ehlesp/smallab-k8s-pve-guide/G005 - Host configuration 03 ~ LVM storage.md

 3. Next, lets create a _physical volume_ (or PV) with each of those new partitions.
 For this operation, you'll need to use the `pvcreate` command.

-    > **BEWARE!**
+    > [!WARNING]
-    > The `pvcreate` command will fail if it finds references to a previous LVM structure in the storage drive its trying to turn into a physical volume.
-So, if pvcreate returns a message like `Can't open /dev/sdb1 exclusively.
+    > **The `pvcreate` command will fail if it finds references to a previous LVM structure in the storage drive its trying to turn into a physical volume**\
+    > If `pvcreate` returns a message like `Can't open /dev/sdb1 exclusively.
 Mounted filesystem?`, you'll need to remove all the LVM structure that might be lingering in your storage device.
 [Follow this guide](https://www.thegeekdiary.com/lvm-error-cant-open-devsdx-exclusively-mounted-filesystem/) to know more about this issue.

     ~~~bash
     $ pvcreate --metadatasize 1g -y -ff /dev/sdb1